-- using high-level curricula (such as the Galore Park series for Mathematics and Science) to ensure that objectives are systematically covered and exceeded. - use of AI platform (Century Tech) to assign pre and post learning diagnostics.
-Ascertaining existing knowledge and understanding and providing individual, targeted stretch and extend learning 'nuggets'. - using assessment-driven approaches (for example, the Ros Wilson writing criteria) to ensure that teaching is ambitious. - using explicit curriculum objectives to pitch rigorous teaching in the wider curriculum.
+- Using high-level curricula (such as the Galore Park series for Mathematics and Science) to ensure that objectives are systematically covered and exceeded. - Use of AI platform (Century Tech) to assign pre and post learning diagnostics, ascertaining existing knowledge and understanding and providing individual, targeted stretch and extend learning 'nuggets'. - Using assessment-driven approaches (for example, Educater, Tiny Tracker, No More Marking and Century Diagnostics) to ensure that teaching is ambitious. - Using explicit curriculum objectives to pitch rigorous teaching in the wider curriculum.